sean-galloway/sql-challenge/README.md

 * If using a password, do not upload your password to your GitHub repository.
 See [https://www.youtube.com/watch?v=2uaTPmNvH0I](https://www.youtube.com/watch?v=2uaTPmNvH0I) and [https://help.github.com/en/github/using-git/ignoring-files](https://help.github.com/en/github/using-git/ignoring-files) for more information.

 2. Create a histogram to visualize the most common salary ranges for employees.
+Note: the y label in the figure below is getting clipped when I upload it to github.
+The PNG is fine on my local machine.
+It reads "Employee Count" by the way.

 <img src="Images/SalaryPerEmployee.png" width=410>